 Hot, Cold, and Neutral Real Estate Markets

-When most people decide to sell or buy a home, very few stop to take the temperature of the marketplace or wonder if the market is conducive to the goals at hand.
+When most people decide to sell or buy a home, very few people stop to take the temperature of the marketplace or wonder if the market is conducive to the goals at hand.
 That's because most folks tend to think of their home as a place to live and not as an investment.
-Then there are Californians, for whom real estate seems to be a secondary, if not primary, religion.